“The SJSU School of Information has a rich history of innovation.”

 The San José State University School of Information offers a rich history of innovation and a steadfast commitment to preparing our students for success in a rapidly changing profession.

 In 1928, the first Library Science course was taught at San José State University.
 Three decades later, in 1954, the School of Information first started offering a graduate degree in Library Science.

-The degree program has been continuously accredited by the American Library Association (ALA) since 1969, and was accorded its most recent accreditation update in 2007.
-In 1994, the Master of Library Science degree name was changed to a Master of Library and Information Science (MLIS).
+The degree program has been continuously accredited by the American Library Association since 1969, and was accorded its most recent accreditation update in 2014.
+In 1994, the Master of Library Science degree name was changed to a Master of Library and Information Science.
 You can learn more about our school’s ALA accreditation by browsing reports from our most recent re-accreditation process.

-In 2008, the school introduced a second graduate degree, the Master of Archives and Records Administration (MARA), and in 2012, the school started offering a Post-Master’s Certificate in Library and Information Science program.
+In 2008, our school introduced a second graduate degree, the Master of Archives and Records Administration, and has since added certificate programs and other professional development opportunities.

-The school is a recognized leader in online education.
+Our school is a recognized leader in online education.
 Off-site courses were first offered in 1957, and closed circuit television was used to link distance learning students to our faculty starting in 1958.
 In 1995, we started offering two-way interactive video courses, and in 2001, we transitioned to web-based courses to meet the needs of our growing number of distance learning students.
-In 2009, the SJSU information school transitioned to a fully online delivery model, and all courses are now delivered through web-based, online learning.
+In 2009, we transitioned to a fully online delivery model, and all courses are now delivered through web-based, online learning.